 Behaviour Change and Well-Being

 The Behaviour Change and Well-Being (BCW) group examines basic regulation processes that underlie behaviour change and well-being.
-To understand individual and social behaviour, we study a variety of psychological approaches, including self-control, implicit and explicit evaluations, goal pursuit, agency, mindful attention, psychological defence mechanisms and the role of sensory input.
+To understand individual and social behaviour, we study a variety of psychological processes, including self-control, implicit and explicit evaluations, goal pursuit, agency, mindful attention, psychological defence mechanisms, and the role of sensory input.
 Our research is generally grounded in social-cognitive psychological theory.

 Research